rayray199085/Offer-Mate/README.md

 ## Help

-If you have any question, please email to stephen.cao0805@outlook.com
+If you have any comments or suggestions, please feel free to contact us via email: stephen.cao0805@outlook.com

 ## Authors